myNameArnav/xkcdDownloader/README.md

 # xkcdDownloader

-This is a tool for Downloading xkcd comics.
-From [xkcd.com](https://xkcd.com/).
+This is a tool for downloading xkcd comics, from [xkcd.com](https://xkcd.com/).

+It finds the latest comic and downloads every comic.